germanWalton/task-manager-client/README.md

 ## 🚀 Live Demo

-You can access the live application here: task-manager-client-lac.vercel.app
+You can access the live application here: https://task-manager-client-lac.vercel.app

 ## ✨ Features